 Furthermore, all boreholes were located using a Garmin Etrex Legend GPS (Global Positioning System) receiver using NAD 83 datum (North American Datum).
-LRL's field personnel determined the existing grade elevations at the borehole locations through a topographic survey carried out using the Site Benchmark #1.
+LRL's field personnel determined the existing grade elevations at the borehole locations through a topographic survey carried out using a temporary site bench mark (top of circular traffic lid on sidewalk on NW corner of intersection at 6081 Hazeldean Road), given an elevation of 100.00 m.
 Ground surface elevations of the boring locations are shown on their respective borehole logs.